What is a DDoS Attack?

 Another growing point of weakness is APIs, or application programming interfaces.
 APIs are small pieces of code that let different systems share data.
 For example, a travel site that publishes airline schedules uses APIs to get that data from the airlines’ sites onto the travel site’s web pages.
 “Public” APIs, which are available for anyone’s use, may be poorly protected.
 Typical vulnerabilities include weak authentication checks, inadequate endpoint security, lack of robust encryption, and flawed business logic.

-When it comes to DDoS attacks, size does not matter.
-No company is completely safe, no matter how large they are.
-To this day, the largest DDoS attack happened to one of Google’s Cloud Services clients in June 2022.
+The second largest and one of the most popular DDoS attacks happened to one of Google’s Cloud Services clients.
 At one point, Google’s client was being bombarded with 46 millions RPS (requests per second).
 Google alerted its client about the attack and were able to block it from happening within an hour.

-Most recently, on October 2022, websites of multiple major U.S. airports crashed as a result of a DDoS attack.
+On October 2022, websites of multiple major U.S. airports crashed as a result of a DDoS attack.
 The attack was orchestrated by a Russian group called KillNet.
-Luckily, airport operations were not disrupted other than preventing travelers and their family members to look up flight information.
-This attack came a few days after several U.S. state government websites, such as the Colorado’s state web portal, suffered an attack.
+Luckily, airport operations were not disrupted other than preventing travelers and their family members from looking up flight information.
+This attack came a few days after several U.S. state government websites, such as Colorado’s state web portal, suffered an attack.
 None of these attacks ended with long-term negative impacts and sites are now working properly.

 What Are the Signs of a DDoS Attack?